John Linsey Rand House

-The John (Linsey) Lindsay Rand House is a historic home located at Friendship in Brown Township, Ripley County, Indiana, United States.
+The John (Linsey) Lindsay Rand House is a historic home located at Friendship, Indiana, United States.
 It is owned by the National Muzzle Loading Rifle Association for use as their national headquarters and offices.

 It was added to the National Register of Historic Places in 1994.

 Style

 It was built between 1875 and 1878, and is a two-story, "L"-plan, Italianate style brick dwelling.
 It consists of a roughly square hip roofed main block with a one-story rear kitchen wing.
 The Italianate style was popularized in the United States by Alexander Jackson Davis in the 1840s as an alternative to Gothic or Greek Revival styles.